Mental Health in the Digital AgeVIEW EVENT DETAILS

-Join us as we discuss internet addiction in India and possible solutions with Dr Anjali Chhabria, Psychiatrist and Founder, MindTemple; Dr Amit Malik, Psychiatrist and Founder/CEO, InnerHour; Shreevatsa Nevatia, Consulting Editor, India Today & Author of How to Travel Lightand Nikhil Taneja, Mental Health Advocate and Co-Founder/CEO, Yuvaa as moderator.
+Join us as we discuss internet addiction in India and possible solutions with Dr Anjali Chhabria, Psychiatrist and Founder, MindTemple; Dr Amit Malik, Psychiatrist and Founder/CEO, InnerHour; Shreevatsa Nevatia, Consulting Editor, India Today & Author of How to Travel Light and Harnidh Kaur, Mental health Advocate, Columnist and Poet as moderator.

 Dr. Amit Malik has trained and practised as a psychiatrist for over 14 years.
 He completed his undergraduate medical training in India and his postgraduate training and higher training in Psychiatry in Nottingham, UK - obtaining his Membership of The Royal College of Psychiatrists, UK and the Certificate of Completion of Training in Old Age Psychiatry.
 He has been a member of the Council of The Royal College of Psychiatrists, the European Board of Psychiatry and the standing committees of the European Psychiatric Association.
 He has played a critical role in building out and managing multi-location mental health services, leading on national and international health policy initiatives and most recently leveraging technology to bring mental health services to underserved areas.
 Amit strongly believes that technology can be leveraged to overcome all barriers to high-quality mental health access.
 A few years ago, he pressed the pause button on his UK National Health Service career to try and address the 95% mental health treatment gap globally.
 To this end, he founded InnerHour, an organisation that leverages technology to deliver personalised mental health solutions for individuals and organisations.

-Dr. Anjali Chhabria, a leading psychiatrist, psychotherapist and now author of 'Death is Not The Answer: Understanding Suicide and Ways to Prevent It', has been contributing to the field of mental health for over 27 years.
-She runs Mindtemple (Mumbai), a mental health centre which supports the psychiatric, emotional and behavioral needs of individuals by using a combination of different techniques and viewpoints facilitated by the psychiatrist and psychologists, who work together to tailor the treatment process.
+Dr. Anjali Chhabria, a leading psychiatrist, psychotherapist and now author of 'Death is Not The Answer: Understanding Suicide and Ways to Prevent It'.
+She has been contributing to the field of mental health for over 27 years.
+She runs Mindtemple (Mumbai), a mental health centre which supports the psychiatric, emotional and behavioral needs of individuals by using a combination of different techniques and viewpoints facilitated by the psychiatrist and psychologists.
 With the increasing need to reach out to the corporate world, she has launched the Mindtemple Institute of Behaviour Sciences.
 Apart from being a regular columnist, she has graced panels on many television shows including Satyamev Jayate.
 She is a trained past-life regression therapist, hypnotist and has introduced innovative treatment modalities with the aim of constantly improving patient care.
 She was the president of the Bombay Psychiatric Society in 2001, served on the board of the Children’s Film Society, and is currently a director on the Salaam Bombay Foundation.